somphene/somphene.github.io/log/_posts/2020-05-05-01-empirical-observations-on-language.md

 The simplest theory to pick and demonstrate the ideas involved in Language is probably the Language of States of Matter.

-* Take a simple single 'component' system like Water which exists in three states of Matter.
+* Take a simple (single 'component' or restrict to one dimensional) system like Water which exists in three states of Matter.
 In this Language, Differentiation takes the form of Condensation and Integration takes the form of Evaporation.
 To keep consistency with the rest of the document, let us say that here, Condensation plays the role of Differentiation and Evaporation plays the role of Integration.
-Starting from a Gaseous form (water vapor), Differentiation gives a Liquid form (water) and further differentiation gives Solid form (ice).
-Each form solid, liquid or gaseous is a representation of Water in the Language of States of Matter.
-Since the representations themselves have different structures as temperature or pressure changes, Each state may be considered as a separate Language which evolves with respect to the conditions such as Temperature and Pressure.
-The most rigid Language is Solid.
-The most fluid Language is Gaseous.
-Hence we see that Differentiation (adding structure) leads to greater Rigidity whereas Integration leads to lesser Rigidity.
+Starting from a Fluid form (water vapor or liquid water), Differentiation gives Solid form (ice) (hereafter I shall replace the word 'Solid' by 'Condensed').
+The Phase Boundary or the interface between the two is the Structure of this Language.
+Each form- Condensed or Fluid is a representation of Water in the Language of States of Matter.

+* Differentiation in this Language gives the notion of Rigidity.
+The Condensed Language is called relatively more Rigid.
+We see that Differentiation (adding structure) leads to greater Rigidity whereas Integration leads to lesser Rigidity.
 Lesser Rigidity means less structure and hence the boundaries of fluids (gases and liquids are not well formed).
 Instead of writing more rigid and less rigid, I shall write more Rigid and more Fluid.
+Differentiation destroys Symmetry, Integration adds Symmetry (or degrees of freedom).
 This is the behaviour that we want to see in all Languages.
-In other words these are the common features (universal) that we will look for after Integrating this particular Language of Nature to a more fluid Language.
+These are the common features (universal)- Structure as Duality or Language as a form of Duality, that we will look for after Integrating this particular Language of Nature to a more fluid Language.

 * Thus we have seen Condensed-Fluid Duality:

 Condensed | Fluid

+### The Language of Signs

+Positive and negative.

+### The Usual Languages- English, Physics and Mathematics

+* The above behaviour is analogous to the behaviour of the usual Languages that we know of.
+For example, English includes relatively loose definitions and vague statements and hence allows more fluid boundaries in its structure.
+Hence English may be considered analogous to Gaseous form  Language.
+Physics is relatively more precise with defining quantities that it considers and hence has rigid boundaries which makes it analogous to Liquid form Language.
+Mathematics has the most rigid definitions and only allows statements that follow logic rules.
+Hence, Mathematics may be considered analogous to Solid form Language.
+I consider all these forms as states of the same Language and would like to show how Mathematics can be evaporated (Integrated) to give the Language of Physics up to some degree of freedom which in turn could be evaporated (Integrated) to give English Language.
+Conceptually it is clear that there are additional constraints in Physics than in English and similarly for Physics and Mathematics.
+There are also clear regions where these Languages 'meet'.
+That is, most places where English and Physics meet are in the statements leading up to the mathematical formulation of various theories.
+There are also places where Physics and Mathematics meet: in the rigorously derived equations of Physics.
+In this sense, Physics is a two component phase Language formed by Languages of Mathematics and English.
+Hence it has a resulting rigidity that is in between those of its components.
+However, there are details that need to be shown one by one.
+That is the goal of this write up.
+In particular, what are the analogues of temperature and pressure that work as State determining Variables for these languages, what does the corresponding Phase Diagram looks like and how to formulate a **Thermodynamics-type theory** which determines the **Phase Transformations** in the context of these Languages remains to be seen.
+As we explore different Languages in the upcoming sections, these concepts will start taking much more concrete form.
+For example, In Physics, the Planck's constant and the speed of light; the permittivity and the permeability, etc. are corresponding variation parameters to Temperature and Pressure (this will be seen shortly).

+* Dynamics that appear in one Language may not appear in another Language that is different in Rigidity.
+In the Language of Matter, we see that Solids do not show all the dynamics that are seen in liquids and gases and this is true for any combination of two choices out of solid, liquid and gas.
+Difference structures give rise to different dynamics, hence the dynamics that can be seen in one Language such as English, namely those of emotions cannot be seen in another Language such as Physics or Mathematics that are more Rigid.
+Concepts like emotion and sadness are not allowed in the Rigid structure of the Language of Mathematics.
+A Language with more Rigid structure can be embedded in a Language with less Rigid structure.
+A Language with less Rigid Structure must be given Additional Structure (Differentiation) to be represented in a More Rigid Structure.
+Additional Structure means loss of Symmetry or Degrees of Freedom.
+This is similar to how Water needs to lose Degrees of Freedom (continuous translational symmetry) to be solidified to a Solid.
+The two Languages formed by Differentiation are hence Dual Languages to each other.

+* Thus we have seen Math-English Duality

+Math | English

+### Language of Sets: The elementary Language in the Language of Mathematics

+* In the Language of Sets, creating an Equivalence Relation (Reflexive, Symmetric and Transitive) plays the role of Differentiation and Quotienting Out plays the role of Integration.
+Creating an Equivalence Relation partitions a Set into many disjoint Phases with rigid boundaries, which corresponds to condensation (Differentiation) whereas the Quotient Set of a Set dissolves the boundaries and Identifies distinct elements of the Set, which corresponds to evaporation (Integration).
+The partitioned set is rigid like a solid whereas the quotient set is fluid like a liquid.

+* Thus we have seen Partition-Quotient Duality:

+ Partition | Quotient

 ### The Fundamental Language of Thermodynamics- Phase Diagrams

-The phases involved in Thermodynamics of a single component system are:
+* The phases involved in Thermodynamics of a single component system are:

 Condensed | Fluid

-* Here condesned form is called solid and The Fluid Phase maybe further Differentiated to Liquid and Gas
+* Here condesned form is called Solid and The Fluid Phase maybe further Differentiated to Liquid and Gas

  Solid | Liquid | Gas

-To create a picture of the different Phases (Solid, Liquid, Gas) and their states, in Thermodynamics we use what is known as a Phase Diagram.
-Phase diagrams are a compilation of Dualities involved in a Language.
+* To create a picture of the different Phases (Solid, Liquid, Gas) and their states, we use what is known as a Phase Diagram.
+Phase diagrams are a 'compilation' of Phase Boundaries (Dualities) involved in a Language.
+The way to 'compile' various Phases  is as w

-* I'm assuming most people have seen the Phase Diagram of Water, with the Triple point being a point where all three- ice, water and vapour meet.
+* I'm assuming most people have seen the Phase Diagram of Water, which shows how the Different Phases: Ice, Water and Vapor exist with the Phase Boundaries representing the Partitioning with the Triple point being a point where all three- ice, water and vapour meet.
 Here is a similar Phase diagram:

 ![Single Component Phase Diagram](/log/images/Language_1.jpg)

 * For a fixed Pressure, we see how Phase starts with Solid Phase at Lower Temperature (lower degree of freedom) then transitions into Liquid Phase by crossing the Black Phase Boundary Line and finally transitions into Gas Phase by crossing the Blue Phase Boundary Line.
 We may ignore the critical lines for now.

+* Thus we have seen Phase-Phase Boundary Duality.

+Phase | Phase Boundary

+* The most common diagrams are the one, two and three component Phase Diagrams.
+Having more than one component which can mix with each other.
+The mixing percentage is itself a varibale and this means that there is increase in the number of Degrees of Freedom of the boundaries involved.
+For each Phase, the sum of fraction of components that are mixed together should add to 1, hence knowing the percentage of all but one component in the mixture determines its state uniquely.
+This implies that the Phase Diagram exists in dimension $$D$$, where $$D= (#Components-1)$$.

-The most common diagrams are the one, two and three component Phase Diagrams.
-Here is a two component Phase Diagram:
+* Here is a two component Phase Diagram:

 ![Two Component Phase Diagram](/log/images/Language_2.jpg)

 * In High School many of the function plots one sees in Mathematics are types of Phase Diagrams.

 * The boundaries of each Phase represents the interface at which Phases on either side can come together to interact and stay at equilibrium with each other.

-In the Language of Thermodynamics, a potential called as The Gibbs Free Energy is used to Differentiate between Phases.
+* For each Phase, we want to get a measure of how far it is from a Phase Boundary (Equilibrium) and this variable is called as The Gibbs Free Energy is used to Differentiate between Phases.
 When the Gibbs Free Energies of Phases are equal, they cannot be distinguished and they are in Equilibrium.

 * Thermodynamics is an Empirical Language which measures the variable macroscopic physical quantities of materials.
 These include Temperature, Pressure, Volume, Entropy and so on.
 Thermodynamic Language captures the Duality that exists among these Variables so that all of these are not independet.

 * We look at the Differentiation of Intensive and Extensive Variables.
 Intensive Variables do not change on scaling the system, Extensive Variables change on scaling the system.
 Intensive Variable is Rigid like a solid (Differential form) whereas Extensive Variable is Fluid (Integral form).
 Examples of Intensive Variables are Pressure, Temperature whereas those of Extensive Variables are Volume and Entropy.

-* Thus we have seen Intensive-Extnesive Duality:
+* Thus we have seen Intensive-Extensive Duality:

  Intensive | Extensive